Harrison, Polanco help lead Nova, Pirates over Cubs 7-1

-CHICAGO — Although reluctant to go on the disabled list two weeks ago, Ivan Nova had to concede Sunday that the break was a great benefit.

-Josh Harrison led off the game with a home run and Gregory Polanco hit a bases-loaded triple, leading Nova and the Pittsburgh Pirates over the Chicago Cubs 7-1.
+CHICAGO — Josh Harrison led off the game with a home run and Gregory Polanco hit a bases-loaded triple, leading Ivan Nova and the Pittsburgh Pirates over the Chicago Cubs 7-1 on Sunday.

 Pittsburgh, which had managed a total of three runs in its previous four road games, ended its losing streak at three.